manage a development team

 “…ok.”

-What proceeded was a week of desperation as I tried to finish the site.
-Every two minutes, the phone rang, or I‘d be sent out on a truly menial errand.
-This guy had millions of dollars, why not just get your lunch delivered?
+A week of desperation proceeded as I tried to finish the site.
+Every two minutes, the phone rang, or I‘d be sent out on a genuinely menial errand.
+This guy had millions of dollars; why not just deliver your lunch?
 Nope, he has a personal assistant for that.

 In the end, the website was forgotten.
-By the time I finished coding it, he barely remembered asking for it.
+When I finished coding it, he barely remembered asking for it.

-This is an extreme scenario: I, a very unskilled programmer, while he being a truly micro-managing boss.
-But it‘s a great tale to start with because it demonstrates the four key components of ineffective management.
+This is an extreme scenario: I am a very unskilled programmer, while he is a truly micro-managing boss.
+But it‘s a great tale because it demonstrates the four key components of ineffective management.

 In short, here‘s the difference between great managers and terrible ones: